 - Write the name of each seed you are going to sow on a label eg. a pop stick or plant label.

-- Fill your seedling flat with quality seed raising soil (such as Bioactive Cocopeat) that is full of life and diverse inputs to provide plants with what they need to grow strong and fight disease and pests.
+- Fill your seedling flat with quality seed raising soil such as Bioactive Cocopeat or seed raising mix.
+It is important to choose a growing medium that is full of life and diverse inputs to provide plants with the nutrients they need to grow strong and fight disease and pests.
 It needs to be a light, well drained soil as seeds need air and moisture to germinate.

 - If using, place a seed template on the edge of the flat.
 Our seed template creates an equidistant planting guide using a hexagonal shape.
 It is not a necessity and you can ensure each seedling will have enough space by eye or other measuring methods.